 The University, as determined by the Technology Transfer Committee and the Office of Technology Management, may choose to waive all rights to file a patent on a particular invention or to pursue licensing of such invention, electing instead to grant the inventor permission to proceed on his or her own in whatever manner the inventor deems appropriate.
 If an inventor subsequently licenses or commercializes an invention for which the University has waived its rights the University shall receive 5% of the net proceeds received by the inventor above \$25,000 from all sources for the life of the license or commercialization arrangement.
-Half of any such proceeds shall be designated to a University Development Fund; and half to the inventor's department chair, for so long as the inventor remains a member of the University faculty.
+Half of any such proceeds shall be designated to a University Development Fund; and half to the inventor's department for use in research at the discretion of the inventor with the approval of the department chair, for so long as the inventor remains a member of the University faculty.
 If the inventor leaves the University, this portion will revert to a University Development Fund (the inventor's former department may subsequently choose to apply for the use of these funds).